Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Acknowledgement

-{\bf Acknowledgement:} We would like to thank Bao-Jun Cai and Lie-Wen Chen for helpful discussions.
-This work is supported in part by the U.S. Department of Energy, Office of Science, under Award Number DE-SC0013702 and the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) under the US Department of Energy Grant No. DE-SC0009971. \\
+We would like to thank Bao-Jun Cai and Lie-Wen Chen for helpful discussions.
+WJX acknowledges the National Natural Science Foundation of China under Grant No. 11505150.
+BALI is supported in part by the U.S. Department of Energy, Office of Science, under Award Number DE-SC0013702 and the CUSTIPEN (China-U.S. Theory Institute for Physics with Exotic Nuclei) under the US Department of Energy Grant No. DE-SC0009971.

-{\bf References}
+\section{References}